What is Employee Practices Liability Insurance (EPLI)?

-Employment Practices Liability Insurance (EPLI)—also referred to as employment liability insurance, employees liability insurance, EPLI, or EPL—provides employers, directors, officers, management, employees and the former employees of a business protection against such claims when they are made by employees, potential employees, or former employees.
-This can include the cost of defense as well as settlement.
+Employment Practices Liability Insurance (EPLI) is a stand-alone insurance policy that provides employers, directors, officers, management, employees, and the former employees of a business protection against claims made by employees, potential employees, or former employees.
+Claims can include employment-related claims of discrimination, wrongful termination, or other violations of employee rights.

 While EPLI is a type of policy typically in place within large organizations, small businesses can be at risk as well.
-A groundless suit can cause major damage in financial resources and time if the company is not covered by an employment practices liability insurance plan.
-As a business owner—to protect your company’s longevity—you will want to have employment practices liability coverage before you hire your first employee.
+A groundless suit can cause major damage to financial resources and time if the company doesn't have an employment practices liability insurance plan.
+As a business owner—to protect your company’s longevity—you will want to have employment practices liability coverage before you make your first hire.

 What Does Employment Practices Liability Insurance Cover?

-Employee practices liability insurance can provide coverage to a business if employment related claims are brought against them—from the beginning of the hiring and screening process to the termination of an employee.
+EPLI can provide coverage to a business if employment-related claims are brought against them—from the beginning of the hiring and screening process to the termination of an employee.
 Here are some examples:

 - Discrimination (due to gender, race, age, disability, religion, etc.)